PalMuc/2Tethya_genomes/02-assembly/Tethya_minuta/README.md

 `for FILE in *.gff; do Rscript ~/git/genomeGTFtools/draw_genome_annotation.R $FILE ; done`

 Most bins have too many errors to correctly annotate the bacterial proteins.
+That is, the proteins predicted are fragmented and do not correctly blast.
+This was not the case for the *T. wilhelma* microbes.

 ## removing duplicates ##
-Some scaffolds were exact duplicates, removed with [excludeAinB.py](https://bitbucket.org/wrf/sequences/src/master/excludeAinB.py)
+Some scaffolds were exact duplicates, removed with [excludeAinB.py](https://bitbucket.org/wrf/sequences/src/master/excludeAinB.py) to create the non-redundant version.

 ```
 excludeAinB.py duplicate_scaffolds_to_exclude.names TmiV4_sponge_bin.17.fa > TmiV4_sponge_bin.17.nr.fa